JetBrains/kotlin-web-site/docs/topics/js/js-debugging.md

 * Learn how to [debug JavaScript in Google Chrome](https://developer.chrome.com/docs/devtools/javascript/)
 * Get familiar with [IntelliJ IDEA debugger](https://www.jetbrains.com/help/idea/debugging-code.html)
 * Learn how to [debug in Node.js](https://nodejs.org/en/docs/guides/debugging-getting-started/).

+## If you run into any problems

+If you face any issues with debugging Kotlin/JS, please report them to our issue tracker, [YouTrack](https://kotl.in/issue)